malvuln/RansomLord/README.md

 [MalDump] <br>
+  The -d flag creates a custom Windows registry key, that exploit DLLs will check to perform a process memory dump of Malware based on whether enabled=1 or disabled=0 This may work when malware is executed with high integrity (Admin).
+  Process memory dumps are saved to C:\Users\Public\MalDump.dmp when successful.
-  The -d flag creates a custom Windows registry key, that exploit DLLs will check to perform a process memory dump of Malware based on whether enabled=1 or disabled=0 Leveraging code execution vulnerabilities to dump cleartext strings etc from process memory to disk, may be useful as we may avoid PE unpacking, anti-debugging techniques or relying on fully executing the Malware
+  Leveraging code execution vulnerabilities to dump cleartext strings etc from process memory to disk, may be useful as we may avoid PE unpacking, anti-debugging techniques or relying on fully executing the Malware